-In this paper, we address the above two limitations by introducing FAST; a framework for Flash-Aware Search Tree index structures.
+In this paper, we address the above two limitations by introducing FAST; a framework for Flash-Aware Spatial Tree index structures.
 FAST distinguishes itself from all previous flash-aware approaches in two main aspects: (1) Rather than focusing on a specific index structure or building a new index structure, FAST is a generic framework that can be applied to a wide variety of tree index structures, including B-tree, R-tree along with their variants.
-Such an important property makes FAST a very attractive solution to database industry as it is practical to port it inside the database engine with minimal disturbance to the engine code.
 (2) FAST achieves both efficiency and durability in the same design.
-For efficiency, FAST buffers all the incoming updates in memory while employing an intelligent flushing policy that evicts selected updates from memory to minimize the cost of writing to the flash storage.
+For efficiency, FAST buffers all the incoming updates in memory while employing an intelligent flushing policy that smartly evicts selected updates from memory to minimize the cost of writing to the flash storage.
 In the mean time, FAST guarantees durability by sequentially logging each in-memory update and by employing an efficient crash recovery technique.